Home

 Life Cycle of BTA Beetles

-Adults beetles overwinter in organic debris, loose soil, thatch, or any suitable material.
-In March or April the adults lay eggs in the soil on bentgrass or bluegrass golf greens and lawns.
-The eggs hatch in one to two weeks and immediately begin moving into the root zone to feed.
-In as little as three to five weeks the grubs will move deeper into the soil to pupate.
+Adults beetles overwinter in organic material, loose soil, thatch, or any suitable material.
+As soon as it warms up in March or April the adults lay eggs in the soil on bentgrass or bluegrass golf greens and lawns.
+The eggs hatch in one to two weeks and immediately begin moving feeding on roots.
+It only takes 3 to 5 weeks for grubs to mature enough to pupate.
 Adult beetles emerge from the soil in late July or August.
 The adults mate, lay eggs in the soil or thatch and the process begins again.
 A second generation emerges from the soil in October, but will wait until the following spring to mate.

 Grub Damage Description

 Damage begins as small brown patches of thinning and dying grass.
 The patches enlarge as the grubs feed on fresh roots.
 Roots will be pruned as deep as one inch into the soil.
-With a slight tug, clumps of grass can easily be pulled up.
-In cases of heavy feeding, the grass can actually be rolled up like a rug.
+Damaged grass can easily be pulled up in clumps or in severe cases can be rolled up like a rug.
 Underneath you will find several small C-shaped grubs.

 A few grubs are not a concern.
 Extensive damage begins when numbers reach 30 to 40 grubs per square foot range.